 The 6 hours breaks down as follows.

-2 hours to read a briefing from the MT Charities Officer to prepare you for the visit.
+2 hours to read a briefing pack which will prepare you for the visit.
 This comprises:

 4 hours to conduct the visit, including:

-Sometimes the Company becomes aware of charities which for some reason have not applied to MTCCI for funds, but which at first glance sound like ideal candidates.
+Sometimes we become aware of charities that appear to be a good fit for MTF's grant funding, even though they have not applied to us.
 If we are keen to know more about them, we use Charity Visits Scheme volunteers to visit them and talk to staff, reporting back to the Charities Committee.
-Again you would be provided with a full written brief.
+Again, you would be provided with a full written brief.

 This helps us identify charities which perform well over the longer term.

-When there is a fresh round of visits to be conducted, the MT Charities Officer will contact everyone in the Charity Visits Scheme to ask about their availability.
+When there is a fresh round of visits to be conducted, we will contact everyone in the Charity Visits Scheme to ask about their availability, offering dates in which the charity is free to host the visit.
 (If you have already done a visit that year, you shouldn’t feel under any pressure to volunteer again in the same year although of course you would be very welcome if you would like to.)

 Realistically, all visits have to take place during the working day because that is when the applicant charity’s staff and trustees will be available and the charity’s activities will be happening.
-However, your visit will be benefitting not one charity but two – MTCCI, and the charity which has applied for funding – so it should definitely qualify for any CSR policy your employer has on letting employees take a certain number of hours off to do charitable things.
-The MT Charities Officer can provide an official explanation to your employer from MTCCI’s trustees on headed paper, to help you arrange time off.
+However, your visit will be benefitting not one charity but two – MTF, and the charity which has applied for funding – so it should definitely qualify for any CSR policy your employer has on letting employees take a certain number of hours off to do charitable things.
+We can provide an official explanation to your employer from MTF's trustees on headed paper, to help you arrange time off.

 However, if a Charity Visits Scheme member has an employer who simply won’t give them time off for CSR purposes, we would ask them to be prepared to use a half day’s annual leave to conduct the visit.